Nicholas, now tropical storm, dumps rain along Gulf Coast

 “The most severe threat to Louisiana is in the southwest portion of the state, where recovery from Hurricane Laura and the May flooding is ongoing,” Edwards said.

 The storm was expected to bring the heaviest rainfall west of where Ida slammed into Louisiana two weeks ago.
+Ida has been blamed for 86 deaths throughout the United States.
 Across Louisiana, about 95,000 customers remained without power Tuesday morning, according to the utility tracking site poweroutage.us.

 Colorado State University hurricane researcher Phil Klotzbach said via Twitter that only four other years since 1966 have had 14 or more named storms by Sept.
 12: 2005, 2011, 2012 and 2020.